cirosantilli/linux-cheat/net/index.md

     from="ok.com",no-port-forwarding,no-X11-forwarding,
     no-agent-forwarding,no-pty ssh-rsa <key> <comment>

-Non opvious options above include:
+Non obvious options above include:

 - only connections coming from `ok.com` will be accepted
 -